kaapivalli/Simple-python/README.md

 If you get any doubts in the code too, you're welcome in comments section.

-Program files with _DS_ in their names belong to B.Sc Data Science with Computer science curriculum and the ones with _CS_ belong B.Sc computer science curriculum
+Program files with _DS_ in their names belong to B.Sc Data Science with Computer science curriculum and the ones with _CS_ belong B.Sc computer science curriculum.
+The file names suffixed with _op_ are outputs of their prefixed number (and branch)

 Thank you,
 Hope it helps many.